 How much does it cost to go gorilla trekking in Uganda?

-Its costs $ 700 per person per hour for each gorilla permit and $1,500 for a habituation experience of 4 hours with the Gorillas.
+Its costs $ 700 for Foreign non residents, $600 for Foreign residents and ugx 250,000 for East Africans per person for each gorilla permit and $1,500 per person for a habituation experience of 4 hours with the Gorillas.

 If you are to visit Rwanda, the gorilla permit costs $ 1500 and in Congo gorilla permit costs $ 400 as of 2020-2022.

 All the gorilla parks in Uganda are considered safe.
-There has no security issue in Bwindi.
-All tourists are accompanied by an armed guard in Bwindi.
+There has been no security issue in Bwindi Impenetrable forest national park.
+All tourists are accompanied by an armed guard during Gorilla tracking in Bwindi.

 Why is Gorilla Trekking So Expensive?